rectorphp/jack/README.md

  }
 ```

-This "opens up" 5 versions without forcing updates.
-If no blockers exist, Composer will upgrade to the next version.

-Then we run composer and let it do the work:
+Then we run Composer to do the work:

 ```bash
 composer update
 ```

+If no blockers exist, Composer will update packages to their next version.

 <br>